Batang uprising: Power structure of Batang

-The Batang town in Kham was at the frontier of Qing China where authority was shared between local Kham chiefs and local Tibetan Buddhist monastery.
+Batang was at the frontier of Qing China where authority was shared between local Kham chiefs and Tibetan Buddhist monasteries.
 The lamas in the monastery were under the suzerainty of Lhasa, Tibet.
-While Kham chiefs as well as Tibet were under the Qing rule, the Qing authority over Tibet was weak.
+While Kham chiefs and Tibet were under Qing rule, Qing authority over Tibet was weak.

 The role of the British and the Qing

-The British invasion of Tibet in 1904 had repercussions in the frontier region between Tibet and China (called "March country" or "Marches").
+The British expedition to Tibet in 1904 had repercussions in the frontier region between Tibet and China (called "March country" or "Marches").
 A Qing intervention within Tibet's frontier east of the Dri River (upper Yangtze river, also called Jinsha) was triggered in an effort to open up Tibet's frontier roads to Qing forces.

 The role of the French missionaries

 Tibetan Khampas in the frontier marches are known for their hostility towards outsiders, and for their strong devotion to their monasteries from specific schools of Tibetan Buddhism, and to the Dalai Lamas.

-Decades before the Batang uprising, around 1852 the French Catholic Marist missions from Paris Foreign Missions Society, operating under Qing China's protectorate and ushered into Kham's frontier region, were "[d]riven back from the frontier and forced to withdraw to the Western confines of the Chinese provinces of Sichuan and Yunnan," where they "vegetated for a century within small Christian communities", until expelled by Communist China in 1952.
+Decades before the Batang uprising, around 1852 the French Catholic Marist missions from Paris Foreign Missions Society, operating under Qing China's protectorate and ushered into Kham's frontier region, were "[d]riven back from the frontier and forced to withdraw to the Western confines of the Chinese provinces of Sichuan and Yunnan," where they "vegetated for a century within small Christian communities," until expelled by Communist China in 1952.

 From 1873 to 1905, there were five attacks on churches (this Batang uprising being the fifth), known as "missionary cases" in historiography.
-Upon the complaint of the French consul, the Foreign Ministry of Qing settle the cases and gradually got involved into Batang politics.
+Upon the complaint of the French consul, the Foreign Ministry of Qing settled the cases and gradually got involved into Batang politics.

-Feng Quan's reform
+Feng Quan's reforms

 Qing China sent Feng Quan as the new Qing's assistant amban, stationing him in Chamdo.
 Qing emperor instructed him to develop, assimilate, and bring the Kham regions under strong Qing central control.
 Feng Quan began initiating land reforms among traditional autonomous polities of kingdoms governed by warrior chiefs, and initiating a reduction to the number of monks, whose monasteries were among the autonomous polities.
-Feng Quan recruited Chinese soldiers and Sichuan famers to convert idle land in Batang to cultivable land in the hope of attracting settlers.
+Feng Quan recruited Chinese soldiers and Sichuan farmers to convert idle land in Batang to cultivable land in the hope of attracting settlers.

-Batang battles

 The Chiefdoms of Batang and Litang and the Tibetan monasteries rose up.
 26–27 March 1905 marked the first bloodshed when a handful of Sichuan farmers were killed at the farm.
 On 6 April, Feng Quan was murdered, which the locals justified by claiming he had "promoted French military uniforms and military marches and therefore could not have been a genuine commissioner sent by the Qing".